 Other options include bacon (standard issue rubber bacon cut with a paper slicer), eggs (standard issue reconstituted variety), sausage (fine but boring), and Plant-Based Italian Sausage (second-best pick).

 Pre-closure, Primo Piatto’s breakfast menu featured four different pizzas, none of which are currently being served.
+We’re still holding out hope that these will return someday, as they were fantastic.
 Above is the Spinach and Egg Pizza: Fresh Artisan Hearth-baked Pizza topped with Ricotta, Feta, Spinach, and a Soft-cooked Egg.

 Finally, something from the plant-based menu: the Farm-Fresh Artisanal Pizza.
 This offers a fresh plant-based artisan hearth-baked pizza topped with carrot-top pesto, plant-based mozzarella, eggplant, red onion, roasted tomato, and a plant-based egg scramble.

 This is pretty well executed and tasty.
 The hearth-baked crust hits the right balance between doughy and crisp, and is so much better than both the “Almost Pizza” options served at spots like PizzeRizzo and even the normal Walt Disney World flatbreads.

 With that said, Sarah and I had different reactions to this pizza.
 She thought it was very good, with the fresh vegetables tasting great and the pesto being a nice enhancement.
 I thought this way way too light on cheese (and “meat”) but still good for what it is.
 The other breakfast pizza we tried was much better in my opinion, and the other lunch/dinner pizzas look exceptional.
 Still, a good option if you’re vegan or vegetarian.